Categories

 REVIEW:

-“Just Another Fish Story” serves up some watchable pap, but it’s instantly forgettable.
+“Just Another Fish Story” serves up some watchable pap, but it’s then instantly forgettable.

 BRIAN’S ODD MOON RATING: 3½ Stars